 Softshells and Hybrid Hard/Softshells

-A subset of the “shell” category above, softshells and hybrid hard/softshells boast appeals for high-exertion activities like ski touring.
-Pure softshells lack a waterproof liner, relying on fabric weave or coating to help with snow, rain, and wind.
-They are the clear leaders in mobility and breathability as a result.
-Their woven exterior fabrics have a generous amount of stretch, let air flow in and out to help with temperature regulation, and they don't have the crinkly and stiff feel of a hardshell.
-Their main downside is weather resistance, or lack thereof, which limits their appeal to fair-weather backcountry skiing (they’re especially popular in regions with dry snow).
-We don't include any dedicated softshells on the list above, though Black Diamond's Dawn Patrol Hybrid does use a stretchy 2-layer softshell material around the underarms and lower body.
-For a full look at options, check out our article on the best softshell jackets.
+A subset of the "shell" category, softshells and hybrid hard/softshells are popular for high-output activities like ski touring.
+Pure softshell jackets do not have a waterproof liner, relying instead on their fabric weave or a water-resistant coating to handle snow, rain, and wind.
+As a result, they are the clear leaders in mobility and breathability.
+Their woven fabrics are stretchy, allow for great airflow, and don’t have the stiff and crinkly feel typical of hardshells.
+The biggest downside is the lack of weather resistance, which makes them best suited for fair-weather backcountry skiing, particularly in areas with dry snow.
+We didn’t include any dedicated softshells on our list above, but for a look at the market, check out our article on the best softshell jackets.

 Jacket Layers: 2L vs. 3L